murk-sy/manga-pr-guide/Guide.md

 * That's terrible...

 ## 🔬 Editing basics

-(WIP)

-Depending on the skill of the translator, you might end up having to do more than just
+(TODO WIP)

 > "The whole is more than the sum of its parts."

-Understanding what you're reading is an extremely important.
+(TODO REWRITE) Understanding what you're reading is an extremely important.
 If you don't know a word that's used, look it up - even most search engines can provide fairly exhaustive definitions including synonyms by just searching "define exhaustive".
-Because word-for-word translations rarely work, sometimes the words used sound right and is technically correct, but context wise is completely
+Because word-for-word translations rarely work, sometimes the words used sound right and are technically correct, but context wise end up being completely tone-deaf.
+"Kicked the bucket" is an example of a

+(TODO example: official subs vs fansubs)

 ## ⛩️ Translator's notes

+(TODO example: keikaku means plan)

 # 🗾 "Reading" Japanese